frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 > ⚡ **Result:** Query times reduced from **minutes to seconds**.

+> 💡 **How I answer this:**
+>
+> "I optimize BigQuery and Redshift using several techniques.
+First, partitioning - I always partition by date so queries only scan relevant data.
+A query for 'last 7 days' scans 7 partitions instead of the entire table.
+Second, clustering (BigQuery) or sort keys (Redshift) - I cluster by columns frequently used in WHERE clauses.
+Third, I create materialized views for complex aggregations that are queried often.
+Fourth, I never use SELECT * - I only select the columns I need.
+In Redshift, I also choose the right distribution key to minimize data shuffling.
+These optimizations reduced query times from minutes to seconds."

 ---

 ### 🌊 Q8.
 Tell me about your experience with real-time streaming.